extendr/extendr/paper.md

 GIF encoding [@gifski_cran], and agent-based models of disease spread [@eval_rust_for_custom_abm; @epirust_paper; @forth_african_2022-1].
 <!-- Other references/examples of Rust usage in research would be useful! -->

-However, typical workflows in research domains including disease modelling are typically based on a higher-level programming language, due to lower barriers to usage and therefore wider adoption within these communities compared to low-level languages such as C++ and Rust.
+However, typical workflows in research domains including disease modelling are frequently based on higher-level programming languages, due to lower barriers to usage and therefore wider adoption within these communities compared to low-level languages such as C++ and Rust.
 The statistical programming language [R](https://www.r-project.org) is one of the most widely used high-level languages in research.
-R's official interpreter is written in C, and provides a C-API as well as tools for building dynamic libraries in Fortran/C/C++ natively.
+R's official interpreter is written in C, and it provides a C-API as well as tools for building dynamic libraries in Fortran/C/C++ natively.
 <!-- On Windows, the R-project provides
 a toolchain, Rtools, which bundles a developer environment for Fortran, C and C++. -->